 - 1.1 This protocol sets out the framework for Relationships and Sex Education (RSE) at our school providing clarity on how our RSE curriculum is informed, organised and delivered.
 This links directly to the Witherslack Group Relationships and Sex Education (RSE) Policy which is a statutory requirement. - 1.2 At our school, we continue to be committed to liaising with parents and carers about all aspects of their child's education.
 As such, we understand the importance of the role of parents and carers in the development of their child's understanding about relationships, sex and health.
 From September 2020, the law required schools to consult with parents and carers on their approach to RSE. - 1.3 At our school we will notify parents/carers each September when the policy and protocol have been reviewed, updated and uploaded to the school website and we will provide a window of opportunity for all parents and carers to respond with their views.
-The final version of the policy and protocol will then be available on the school website for reference. - 1.4 We will provide additional opportunities for parents/carers to be informed and ask questions about the delivery and content of the RSE curriculum by providing: - Notification of when RSE topics are to be taught and a summary of the content to be covered - Opportunities to view and discuss examples of RSE teaching and learning resources and curriculum materials, including those related to the teaching of sensitive topics - Information about parents' right to withdraw their child from non-statutory elements of RSE - Additional information to be given at Parents Evenings and within the School Newsletter. - 1.5 Parents/carers of new pupils will be provided with all of the above information at the point of admission, regardless of the time of year they join the school.
+The final version of the policy and protocol will then be available on the school website for reference. - 1.4 We will provide additional opportunities for parents/carers to be informed and ask questions about the delivery and content of the RSE curriculum by providing: - Notification of when RSE topics are to be taught and a summary of the content to be covered - Opportunities to view and discuss examples of RSE teaching and learning resources and curriculum materials, including those related to the teaching of sensitive topics - Information about parents' right to withdraw their child from non-statutory elements of RSE - Parents of children starting after this date will be sent the letter as part of their child's induction, so that they are fully informed. - Parents/carers will be engaged on a half-termly basis through the school's Newsletter which will provide notification of when RSE topics are to be taught and a summary of the content to be covered - 1.5 Parents/carers of new pupils will be provided with all of the above information at the point of admission, regardless of the time of year they join the school.
 Parents/carers will be provided with opportunities to find out about the progress of their children in RSE related topics; for example, as part of Annual Reviews of EHCPs, during parents' evenings and within termly progress reports. - 1.6 We understand that parents and carers may have concerns about some aspects of RSE and all views will be listened to and carefully considered.
 However, the school will ultimately make the final decision about what is to be taught and when, and this will be informed by our statutory obligations as well as parental views and the needs of our pupils.